What Do You See All Around – Hymn Lyric

 What Do You See All Around: A Reflection on the World and Our Place in It

 Have you ever taken a moment to truly open your eyes and observe the world around you?
 If you do, what do you see?
 William Bright’s hymn, “It is so—ope thine eyes, and see,” encourages us to take a closer look at the state of the world we live in.
 In a desert filled with both iniquity and knowledge, we find ourselves standing amidst the wilderness.
-But why is it that the Church, symbolized by the wandering Israelites, seems to be unable to move forward towards their promised land, Sion’s hill?
+But why is it that the Church, symbolized by the wandering Israelites, seems to be unable to move forward towards their , Sion’s hill?

 The hymn suggests that it is our own faithlessness that has caused us to be waylaid in the wilderness.
 We turned our backs on the path that leads to our ultimate destination and strayed along the wild, only to find our efforts fruitless and our hearts burdened with sorrow.
 However, despite our unfaithfulness, the hymn reminds us that the guiding hand of God is consistently present.
 The shadowing pillar, reminiscent of the pillar of cloud that led the Israelites during their journey, still stays right before us.
 The living waters continue to flow, representing the eternal source of spiritual nourishment.
-And the eternal turrets, or heavenly city, continue to blaze in all their glory.
+And the eternal turrets, or city, continue to blaze in all their glory.

 Heaven itself, the hymn tells us, is even raining down angels’ bread to sustain us each day.
 This can be likened to the daily provision of physical and spiritual sustenance that we receive from God.
 The hymn also mentions the constant renewal of the Savior’s blood, a reference to the ongoing forgiveness and salvation that flows from Jesus’ sacrifice.